d-w-arnold/command-line-address-book/README.md

 # Command_Line_Address_Book

-A simple command line address book, with the following functionality:
+A simple command line address book, written in C.

 See `./cpp-address-book-specification.pdf` for full details.